 Here’s a few tips if you want to get your snorer to pipe down.
 Try these… before you push them off the bed.

 Dehydration creates stickier fluids in the airways, specifically in the nose and soft palette.
 Make sure your snorer is getting enough fluids throughout the day (an average of about 2.5 litres).
 Sure, they might need to pee during the night… But that’s their problem.
 At least you’ll get some sleep.

 2. Get them to a Salt Therapy session.

-If you haven’t put your snorer into a salt room, get on that right now.
-Regular salt therapy sessions are a highly effective way to relieve snoring.
-The concentrated salty air opens the airways and relieves congestion, making for a better night’s sleep for everyone.
-Don’t believe us?
-Ask these guys (links to testimonials).
+Regular salt therapy sessions may help relieve snoring.
+The salty air can help open the airways and relieve congestion, making for a better night’s sleep for everyone.

 3. Back off.